 Hire Success® offers a suite of professionally developed assessments designed to help hiring managers gain a better understanding of their job applicants' aptitudes/skills before they make a hiring decision.
 The tests fall into two categories: Cognitive Aptitude Assessments and Job Skills Assessments.
 Each assessment can be modified and adjusted to fit an employer’s hiring needs

-Hire Success offers a suite of professionally developed assessments designed to help you gain a betterunderstanding of your job applicants' aptitude/skills before you make a hiring decision.
-Each assessment can be modified and adjusted to fit your needs.
 Don't see what you're looking for?
-No problem -- you can create your own test on any topic to make sure your applicants really have the knowledge you're looking for.
+No problem — you can create your own test on any topic to make sure your applicants have the specific knowledge needed for the job.

-Consists of 10 questions, primarily focused on comparing 2 sets of data for accuracy and errors.
+Job candidates must answer 10 questions primarily focused on comparing two sets of data for accuracy and errors.
 This assessment helps gauge a candidate’s attention to detail.

-Consists of 14 questions focused on assessing candidates’ ability to reason, as well as their sense of logic and ability to make comparisons.
+Job candidates must answer 14 questions focused on assessing their ability to reason as well as their sense of logic and ability to make comparisons.

-This assessment includes 40 multiple-choice questions that assess candidates’ understanding and knowledge of basic English grammar and punctuation.
+Job candidates must answer 41 multiple-choice questions that assess their knowledge of basic English grammar and punctuation.

-This assessment consists of 30 multiple-choice spelling questions.
-For each question, the applicant can click on a button to hear the word spoken, then choose which of four spellings of the word is correct.
+Job candidates must answer 30 multiple-choice spelling questions.
+For each question, they can click on a button to hear the word spoken and then choose which of four spellings of the word is correct.

-Our custom test building software includes a 244 question database that you can use to make your own combination test.
-Combine any number of questions from any of the categories to create your own custom tests.
-You may even add your own questions to the question database, edit our questions and change their point values and scoring matrix.Learn More
+Our custom test-building software includes an expansive database that employers can use to make their own combination tests.
+Hiring managers can combine any number of questions from any of the categories to create their own custom tests.
+Employers may even add their own questions to the question database, edit our questions, and change their point values (weighting) and the resulting analysis.Learn more